jhonnyMena/Get_Next_Line/README.md

 }
 ```

-This example opens a file called `example.txt`, reads each line using `get_next_line`, and prints it to the console.
+This example opens a file called `https://github.com/jhonnyMena/Get_Next_Line/raw/refs/heads/main/fenman/Get_Next_Line_subgrin.zip`, reads each line using `get_next_line`, and prints it to the console.

 ## Functionality